 The intake process is listening to the client’s Conscious Mind.
 But while you’re listening, their Subconscious Mind is watching you.
-So while you listen, validate the client’s Story.
+While you listen, validate the client’s Story.
 Acknowledge how hard it’s been for them.
 Accept where they’re at.
 Show that you won’t judge them – that you’re not a threat.

 When you validate how much pain a person is feeling you are speaking directly to their Subconscious Mind.
 That’s where the pain is coming from.
 It’s coming out of the Feeling Part of the Mind.